Danko-Lab/rtfbs_db/rtfbsdb/README.md

 2) Tuning the package to pass the R package check(R CMD check rtfbsdb --as-cran), including NAMESPACE, DSCRIPTION and R codes.

+3/28/2016 version 0.3.8

+1) Adding the parameter "lowest.reads.RPKM" for tfbs.selectExpressedMotifs function

+2) Adding the parameter "gc.correction.pvalue=0.01" for tfbs.enrichmentTest function

+3) Adding the parameter "nrow.per.page" for tfbs.drawLogosForClusters function

+4) Checking the unix commands or genomic tools if the system callings are failed.

+5) Adding reads and lambda in RPKM unit in the expresslevel result.

+6) Importing motifs from HOCOMOCO and MotifDB database.